pyri-project/pyri-core/doc/pyri_software_architecture.md

 specified limits of the program) without losing data integrity.

 The state machine is also designed to allow for the program to be continued after the system has been power cycled.
-To accomplish this, the state machine has four different modes:

-- **Main:** The main program that executes the process
-- **Startup:** Always called when the program is loaded regardless of main
-- **Shutdown:** Always called when the program is unloaded regardless of main
-- **Events:** Called when an event is generated.
-The event may be executed between steps, run concurrently to the current step, force a state change, or terminate the program

-The startup and shutdown modes are used to initialize and shutdown the runtime environment for the program.
-These modes should not accomplish any physical task.

-The event mode is called when a specific event occurs.
-Each event has its own set of steps, and has the following dispatch modes:

-- **Wait:** wait for the next step transition to occur
-- **Concurrent:** run the event concurrently to the running step
-- **Interrupt:** pause the current step until the event routine is complete

-The event routine has the ability to modify global variables, force a state change, or terminate the program.
-It should not attempt to send to commands to devices or modify the environment directly.
+This is accomplished by storing the current state and the state machine data in the program database.

+Currently, the state machine does not have the ability to handle asynchronous events, or have special capabilities for startup and shutdown.
+These capabilities can be added in the future.

-# Procedures and Functions
+### Procedures

 User defined procedures are used to execute program logic.
 They are called by the state-machine steps, or from other procedures/functions.
-Procedures accept parameters, can read and write global variables, can interact with plugins, can raise errors, and can specify a return value string.
-The return value or exception is used to determine the next step the state machine should execute.
-Procedures are not persisted between system restarts.
+Procedures accept parameters, can read and write global variables, can interact with plugins, can raise errors, and can specify a result value string.
+The result value or exception is used to determine the next step the state machine should execute.
+Procedure variables are not persisted between system restarts.
 Any local data and stack information is lost when the procedure is exited or aborted by a shutdown.
 Data that must be retained should be stored in the global variable table.